icerpc/icerpc-docs/pages/slice/encoding/constructed-types.md

 {% slice2 %}
 A struct is encoded as:

-- a [bit sequence](encoding-only-constructs#bit-sequence) with N bits, where N is the number of non-tagged fields with optional types in the struct, followed by
+- a [bit sequence][bit-sequence] with N bits, where N is the number of non-tagged fields with optional types in the struct, followed by
 - the non-tagged fields encoded in definition order, followed by
 - the tagged fields